 Any woman 18 years or older may join the DAR by documenting her lineage to an ancestor, either male or female, who aided the cause of American independence through military, civil or patriotic service.

-For more information or to attend a chapter meeting, please contact us.
+For more information, attend a chapter meeting or special event, please contact us.